 For parents of "typical" children, such safety precautions are usually necessary for the first few years of childhood, after which the child develops, matures and no longer requires the use of modifications.
-However, for parents of children on the autism spectrum, it is sometimes a different story.
-There are a myriad of additional issues to consider when addressing the safety of the individual with autism, family members, and the home environment - often throughout the life of the individual with ASD.
+However, for parents of children on the autism spectrum, the story is sometimes different.
+There are myriad additional issues to consider when addressing the safety of the individual with autism, family members and the home environment — often throughout the life of the individual with ASD.

-Often children with autism who display such behavioral concerns do not understand the ramifications of their actions, which at best can be bothersome and at worst can be devastatingly tragic.
-Therefore, it becomes incumbent upon the caregivers in the home to provide both a safe environment and ways to teach their children to be safe.
+Often children with autism who display such behavioral concerns do not understand the ramifications of their actions, which can be bothersome at best and devastatingly tragic at worst.
+Therefore, it is the responsibility of the caregivers in the home to both provide both a safe environment and teach their children to be safe.

 There are several environmental and safety modifications that can be made in the home as well as steps that can be taken to prevent unsafe or inappropriate behaviors.
-The following suggestions have been found to be helpful in preventing dangerous behaviors and ensuring a safer environment.
-The suggestions range from using locks for security or limiting access to the individual to labeling every functional item and area in the home with photographs or symbols to assist in communication.
+The following suggestions have been found helpful in preventing dangerous behaviors and ensuring a safer environment.
+The suggestions range from using locks for security or limiting the individual's access to labeling every functional item and area in the home with photographs or symbols to assist in communication.

-Sometimes parents balk initially at the idea of having to place locks on doors or cabinets, place alarms outside a child's bedroom, or label the house with photos or cards.
+Parents sometimes balk initially at the idea of having to place locks on doors or cabinets, place alarms outside a child's bedroom or label the house with photos or cards.
 They often say: "This is not a classroom."
 However, your home is indeed a natural learning environment, just like a classroom.

 Arrange the Furniture Appropriately

-For individuals who run away or leave the home without supervision (also referred to as "elopement" or “wandering”), it is important to place locks and alarms on exterior doors and windows that provide entry or departure to and from the home.
-This may prevent them from leaving or, at the very least, notify you in the event that they attempt to open a potential exit route.
+For individuals who run away or leave the home without supervision (also referred to as "elopement" or “wandering”), it is important to place locks and alarms on exterior doors and windows.
+This may prevent the child from leaving, or at the very least notify you if he/she attempts to open a potential exit route.

 Some parents also express grave concerns about their child leaving their bedroom at night.
-It is a critical issue related to safety as well as overall quality of life for the family; in that parents need to get sleep while being assured their child is secure.
+It is a critical issue related to safety as well as overall quality of life for the family — parents need to get sleep while being assured their child is secure.
 It is advisable to call your local police and fire department and alert them of your child’s tendency to wander or run/dart.
-You may also want to find out if programs such as Take Me Home (see the Autism Society’s Safe and Sound initiative) or Smart911 (www.smart911.com) are available in your area.
-It is helpful to reach out to our local chapters and other parent groups for suggestions and support.
-Parents are often a great source of creative and affective methods to manage the most challenging aspects of ASD.
-Search “Autism Society Chapters” and “Information and Support” the Autism Society’s resource database:
+You may also want to find out if programs such as Take Me Home or Smart911 are available in your area.

-Door and window alarms can be a key investment to keep your child safe.
-Consulting with a professional who installs alarms is also a good idea as they can advise you of the legal and larger safety implications that the security measure that you are considering may create.
-If you feel more than an alarm may be needed and you choose to put locks on the doors, use locks that you are easily able to open: a hook-and-eye lock, or a slide-bolt.
-Some parents place the lock key above the door frame of the room to have quick and easy access.
-It is imperative that you have immediate access to any room where the door is locked in the event of fire or other emergency.
+Door and window alarms can be a key investment in keeping your child safe.
+Consulting a professional who installs alarms is also a good idea, as he/she can advise you of the legal and larger safety implications of the security measure you are considering.
+If you feel more than an alarm may be needed and you choose to put locks on the doors, use locks that you are easy open: a hook-and-eye lock, or a slide-bolt.
+Some parents place the lock key above the door frame of the room for quick and easy access.
+It is imperative that you have immediate access to any locked room in the event of fire or other emergency.

 It may also be necessary to use safety locks (often plastic devices) to secure items that may be unsafe for the individual.
 Many parents place these locks on bathroom and kitchen cabinets to prevent access to items in the cabinets.